 - Holding Period Return Calculator – Measures returns over a specific period.

-- Cost of Equity Calculator – Determines required return for shareholders.
+- Cost of Equity Calculator – Determines the required return for shareholders.

 - Gordon Growth Calculator – Evaluates stock price growth potential.